npm/jobs/2015 q3 on-site engineer.md

 Since we had to build most of the parts in order to facilitate running the public registry, we started selling npm On-Site back in mid-2014.
-Despite not having been a top company priority, it's been picked up by a few of the biggest companies in the world, and reflects a very significant portion of npm, Inc.'s revenue.
+We are increasing our focus on npm On-Site, a product that's been picked up by a few of the biggest companies in the world, and reflects a very significant portion of npm, Inc.'s revenue.

 Our goal is for this product to eventually be absolutely trivial for